4JX/L5P-Keyboard-RGB/README.md

 ## Building manually

 - Download and bootstrap [VCPKG](https://github.com/Microsoft/vcpkg#getting-started)
-  - You'll need to set an enviorement variable called `VCPKG_INSTALLATION_ROOT` pointing to the directory where you downloaded and bootstrapped VCPKG.
+  - You'll need to set an environment variable called `VCPKG_INSTALLATION_ROOT` pointing to the directory where you downloaded and bootstrapped VCPKG.

 ### Windows